YET-Another-Github-Account/Blockchain-Analytics/README.md

 # Introduction
 The intention of this document is to analyse and to evaluate current options and scenarios for blockchain analytics.
 Practical scenario for this evaluation was the requirement of the YAM DAO to support the [degenerative.finance](https://degenerative.finance/) subproject with a DeFi dashboard.
-The dashboard was supposed to visualize specific measures for observing the development and success of the project.
+The dashboard was designed to visualize specific measures for observing the development and success of the project.
 For developing the dashboard, three scenarios and technologies were briefly evaluated:
 * [The Graph]( https://thegraph.com/)
 * [Dune Analytics](https://duneanalytics.com/)